anto1282/Bachelor/README.md

 NPhAnToM is a nextflow pipeline for prediction and annotation of phages in environmental samples, along with phage host prediction using industry standard bioinformatics tools.

 The NPhAnTom pipeline consists of several steps:
+- Providing reads either by:
-- Download reads: fasterqdump for downloading illumina reads from the short read archive.
+    - Downloading reads: fasterqdump for downloading illumina reads from the NCBI Sequence Read Archive.
+    - Fetching reads from local directory
 - Trimming reads: adapterremoval, bbduk.sh
 - Removing eukaryotic reads: kraken
 - FastQC: Checking the quality of the FastQ reads